dashpresshq/dashpress/README.md

 ### Motivation
-There are plenty admin project out there usually free or paid
+There are plenty of admin projects out there usually free or paid

-The free ones are usually tied to a framework and all your experience with it are useless when you hop to your next shiny language.
-They are usually not asthetically pleasing and always require a developer to make any change
+The free ones are usually tied to a framework and all your experience with it is useless when you hop to your next shiny language.
+They are usually not aesthetically pleasing and always require a developer to make any change

 The paid ones are usually good but very restricted as their free version are usually demo plans for you to get a taste of what they can do and you will have to get to the paywall to get to be usable for your day to day